MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     The current preview version of the Azure Information Protection client always uses Azure RMS when users select the **Do Not Forward** button in Outlook.
 This setting does not affect the Outlook **Do Not Forward** menu option.
 If you do not want this behavior, you can hide the **Do Not Forward** button in Outlook by configuring an [advanced client  setting](../rms-client/client-admin-guide-customizations.md#hide-the-do-not-forward-button-in-outlook).

-- If users configure custom permissions when you use AD RMS (HYOK) protection and Azure RMS protection, the document or email is always protected by Azure Rights Management.
+- For the current general availability version of the Azure Information Protection client: If users configure custom permissions when you use AD RMS (HYOK) protection and Azure RMS protection, the document or email is always protected by Azure Rights Management.
+This limitation does not apply to the current preview version of the client.

+- If you configure user defined permissions for Word, Excel, PowerPoint, and File Explorer, which is supported for current preview version of the Azure Information Protection client: In File Explorer, the protection is always applied by using Azure RMS rather than HYOK (AD RMS) protection.

 - If users choose a label in Outlook that applies AD RMS protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label fails to apply.
 Users see the following error message: **Azure Information Protection cannot apply this label.
 You don't have permission to perform this action.**